-5.20 Subject to the Board of Governor's regulations and Chancellor's office guidelines, the use of electronic communication for consultation and/or contact with students shall be at the discretion of the individual staff member.
+5.22 Subject to the Board of Governor's regulations and Chancellor's office guidelines, the use of electronic communication for consultation and/or contact with students shall be at the discretion of the individual staff member.

-5.21 The workload of a regular faculty member may be reduced without a reduction in retirement credit or the District’s contribution to the fringe benefit programs as set forth in sections 4.1 through 4.4 pursuant to the terms and conditions of Board Policy 7210.2: Pre-Retirement Reduction in Time Base.
+5.23 The workload of a regular faculty member may be reduced without a reduction in retirement credit or the District’s contribution to the fringe benefit programs as set forth in sections 4.1 through 4.4 pursuant to the terms and conditions of Board Policy 7210.2: Pre-Retirement Reduction in Time Base.

+5.24 Any faculty who are assigned reassignment duties must obtain approval from the Vice President to exceed 60% total for all reassigned time.

+ACCEPTED AND AGREED TO:

+__________ Greg Baxley Date

+Lead Negotiator CUESTA COLLEGE FEDERATION OF TEACHERS, AFT Local 4909

+____ Melissa Richerson Date Vice President Human Resources & Labor Relations SAN LUIS OBISPO COUNTY COMMUNITY COLLEGE DISTRICT